How the health assessment works

 AMAs are responsible for keeping all records associated with assessments and reviews they complete for coal mine workers.
 The records that AMAs must keep and give to DNRME include a legible copy of the completed form for the assessment or review and the data or information on which it was based, including:

-- the digital chest x-ray image file (DICOM) and a copy of the x-ray report
+- the digital chest x-ray image file (DICOM) and a copy of the standard x-ray report (see note above about lodging the chest X-ray image.
+The correct X-ray date must be recorded on the completed form.)

 - the spirometry report and spirogram and/or lung function test reports